 Dynamic Neural Networks

-with applications in Efficient Inference, Video Understanding, Transfer, and Multi-Task Learning
+with applications in Efficient Inference, Video Understanding, Transfer / Multi-Task Learning, and Adaptive Data Generation

 Instead of relying on one-size-fits-all models, we are investigating dynamic neural networks that adaptively change computation depending on the input.